karaposu/LLMService/README.md

           return generation_result
 ```

-# Translating a 100 pages book with various configs
+# (Not Done) Translating a 100 pages book with various configs and comparing the results

 For this experiement we are using a text which is already chunked into pieces